Search

 6. Inter-relationships

 6.1 New deposits of records arrive through passive activity, routine accrual, and legal requirement.
-Analysis of catalogued and uncatalogued records has highlighted areas of weakness within the collection and it is planned to further identify gaps and as a result actively develop the collections in these specific areas.
+Where analysis of catalogued and uncatalogued records has highlighted areas of weakness within the collection it is intended to create a document identifying these areas and actively seek to remedy the deficiencies.

 6.3 User demand and interest helps to determine cataloguing priorities.
 User demand, preservation assessment and cost-benefit analysis helps to determine conservation and digitisation priorities.